dotnet/android-samples/NotificationsLab/README.md

 -  A selector for the priority of the notification (low, mimimum, default, high, maximum).

+-  A selector for the category of the notification.

 -  Switches for enabling/disabling large icon, sound, and vibrate options.